dan-v/rattlesnakeos-stack/README.md

 ```

 ## First Time Setup After Deployment
-* Setup email notifications for builds:
+* Setup email notifications for builds.
+Note: you may miss some of the first notifications as the build may have kicked off already and sent notifications before email notifications were configured.
   * Go to the [SNS console](https://us-west-2.console.aws.amazon.com/sns/v2/home?region=us-west-2#/topics)
   * Click on the topic named `rattlesnakeos-<yourstackname>`
   * Click on `Create subscription` button